unpoller/unpoller.github.io/documentation/docs/dependencies/influxdb.md

 CREATE RETENTION POLICY retention_policy ON unifi DURATION 32d REPLICATION 1
 ```

-If you're using InfluxDB 2.x (default with docker compose), you can set the retention policy by exec-ing into the container:
+If you're using InfluxDB 2.x (not recommended at this time), you can set the retention policy by exec-ing into the container:

 ```none
 docker exec -it unpoller_influxdb_1 /bin/bash